Eastern Alps: Modern history

 The Tauern Autobahn (A 10) opened in 1975 and was completed in 1988.

 Triglav National Park was founded in 1981.
 It was originally set out in 1924 on a smaller scale and scrapped between 1944 and 1961.

+Bad Reichenhall was awarded Alpine town of the Year in 2001.

-In 2005, the Carinthia Statistical Region was established, which covers a larger area of about 1041 km2, at the exspence of Styria.
+In 2005, the Carinthia Statistical Region was established, which covers a larger area of about 1041 km2, at the expense of Styria.

 Economy

 Tourism

 Tourism in Graubünden is concentrated around the towns of Davos/Arosa, Flims and St. Moritz/Pontresina., as are Bad Ragaz and another in St. Margrethen in St. Gallen.
 Innsbruck is also a substantial tourist center in the Austrian Tyrol as is Municipality of Bovec in Slovenia.

 Economy of Liechtenstein

 Liechtenstein participates in a customs union with Switzerland and employs the Swiss franc as its national currency.
 It is also a tax haven like Switzerland.

 Industries include electronics, textiles, precision instruments, metal manufacturing, power tools, anchor bolts, calculators, pharmaceuticals, and food products (wheat, barley, corn, potatoes, dairy products, livestock, and wine).

 The largest employer and most iconic corporate presence is Hilti, a manufacturer of direct fastening systems and other high-end power tools.